-French subtitling agency creating localized French subtitles.
-Our French subtitling services include transcriptions, SRT file creation, French subtitle translations, and on-screen text and graphics localization.
+Our French subtitling services include transcription, French subtitle translation, SRT file creation, on-screen text, and graphics localization.

 Adelphi is a French subtitling service creating French subtitles for advertising and design agencies, translation companies, and media organizations worldwide.
 Our in-house subtitle translations departments are specialists in providing French translations, French SRT files, and burnt-on subtitle videos.